 Some commercial arrangements can be structured to avoid resale price maintenance.
 Since November 2017, companies proposing to engage in resale price maintenance may lodge a formal "notification" with the ACCC to obtain immunity.
-If the ACCC does not object (by issuing a draft notice objecting to the notification) within 28 days of the notification being validly lodged, the conduct will be protected from legal action.
-(The 28 day period will reduce to 14 days from 6 November 2018).
+If the ACCC does not object (by issuing a draft notice objecting to the notification) within 14 days of the notification being validly lodged, the conduct will be protected from legal action.